James Murray (British Army officer, born 1721): Governor of Quebec

+Murray was promoted Major-General on 26 March 1765.
+Complaints of the Anglo-American merchants achieved his recall in 1766 (remaining governor in name until 1768), but his Irish deputy succeeding him, Sir Guy Carleton, was allowed to maintain Murray's successfully conciliatory approach, eventually formalized and deepened in the 1774 Quebec Act by the 1770 Tory government of Lord North.
+Besides confirming French Civil Law, Murray further convinced North to enact a reworded oath of allegiance avoiding any disavowal of the Papacy, and to restore direct taxation by the Catholic church, supporting its clergy but also the church-run schools and hospitals.
+(Both steps infuriated Protestant opinion in the southerly of the continent's 18 mainland British possessions.
+The Continental Congress there in the following year cited the Quebec Act among 'Intolerable Acts' justifying American independence, to include the northerly colonies by invasion of 1775.)

+Murray took no steps to restrict Quebec's established urban domestic slavery.
+After his departure, an advertisement appeared in the 1769 'Quebec Gazette' offering a "negro woman, aged 25 years, with a mulatto male child... formerly the property of General Murray".

 On his return to Great Britain he was appointed Colonel of the 13th Regiment of Foot, a post he held from 1767 to 1789.

 Minorca

 Murray was lieutenant-governor from 1774 to 1778 and then governor of Minorca from 1778 to 1782.
 In 1780, he married, as his second wife, Ann Witham, daughter of the Consul-General there.
 During the American War of Independence, he defended Fort St. Philip, at Port Mahon, against a Franco-Spanish siege for seven months (1781–82), until forced to surrender.
 He was known as ‘Old Minorca’ Murray as a result.

 He then returned to his home, Beauport Park, in Hollington, Sussex, where he died.
 Further honours came to him in his last years: he was appointed General, and Governor of Kingston-upon-Hull in 1783, and Colonel of the 21st (Royal North British) Fusiliers in 1789.
 His body was laid to rest in the apse of the now ruined Old St Helen's Church, Hastings.